Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

       CFS sessions which are in `Not Ready` status are still in progress.
 CFS sessions with status `Error` had a failure in one of the layers.

-   1. Inspect the Ansible logs to find a failed layer.
+   1. (`ncn-m001#`) Inspect the Ansible logs to find a failed layer.
+The following example follows the logs for the session from the previous step which was in an error state.

       ```bash
       kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible